Skip to main content

 How Is PTSD Diagnosed?

-Post-traumatic stress disorder can be diagnosed through a medical, physical examination.
-A professional psychologist can also evaluate possible events that can cause PTSD and diagnose signs and symptoms of the condition during confidential treatment sessions.
+You can diagnose post-traumatic stress disorder through a medical, physical examination.
+A professional psychologist can also evaluate possible events that can cause PTSD.
+They can diagnose signs and symptoms of the condition during confidential treatment sessions.
 Some PTSD diagnostic criteria can include:

 1. You have direct or indirect exposure to death, trauma, or violent and life-threatening events.

-2. You struggle with reoccurring or re-experienced trauma in the form of nightmares, flashbacks, upsetting and unwanted memories, and physical and emotional distress.
+2. You struggle with reoccurring or re-experienced trauma.
+It may be in the form of nightmares, flashbacks, upsetting and unwanted memories, and physical and emotional distress.

 3. You avoid trauma-related thoughts, feelings, sounds, and other reminders.

-4. Worsening negative thoughts and feelings post-trauma include feeling estranged and isolated, inability to discuss or remember the trauma, exaggerated self-blaming and guilt, and negative assumptions about oneself.
+4. Worsening negative thoughts and feelings post-trauma include feeling estranged and isolated, unable to discuss or remember the trauma.
+They can also include magnified self-blaming and guilt, and negative assumptions about oneself.

-5. Trauma-related arousal worsened after an event, including hyperarousal, concentration issues, insomnia and other sleep disturbances, irritability and aggression, and harmful behaviors.
+5. Trauma-related arousal worsened after an event, including hyperarousal, concentration issues, insomnia and other sleep disturbances, testiness and aggression, and harmful behaviors.

 6. Trauma symptoms remain persistent.